You have a few weapon skills that summon phantasms:

 For the Matriarch: 2 x .

-Make sure to face the Patriarch away from the Matriarch to ensure that the burning doesn't hit the rest of your squad.
+Make sure to face the Patriarch away from the Matriarch to ensure that doesn't hit the rest of your squad.
 The burning should not hit the tank nor the platforms that your squad need to use to get to you.

 From 60% - 0% you should tank Sabir in a clockwise rotation.
 This means that you should follow the movement of the tornado of death.